 (C) Financial Assistance and Scholarships

 OUHK provides different types of financial assistance for students who encounter financial difficulties, e.g. the university bursaries, emergency grants, and interest-free tuition fee loans for students who are OUHK MasterCard holders.
-Eligible students can receive the government’s financial assistance including the Study Subsidy Scheme for Designated Professions/Sectors (SSSDP), Non-means-tested Subsidy Scheme (NMTSS), Financial Assistance Scheme for Post-secondary Students (FASP), Non-means Tested Loan Scheme for Post-secondary Students (NLSPS) and Continuing Education Fund (CEF).
+Eligible students can receive the government’s financial assistance including the Study Subsidy Scheme for Designated Professions/Sectors (SSSDP), Non-means-tested Subsidy Scheme for Self-financing Undergraduate Studies in Hong Kong (NMTSS), Financial Assistance Scheme for Post-secondary Students (FASP), Non-means Tested Loan Scheme for Post-secondary Students (NLSPS) and Continuing Education Fund (CEF).

-The Student Affairs Office (SAO)’s career services for students range from courses designed to equip them with basic career-related skills to targeted training sessions focusing on specific areas such as career planning, a job guide, mock job interviews as well as appropriate etiquette.
-The SAO also operate a walk-in CV clinic that offers guidance to individual student on their application letters and CVs.
+The Student Affairs Office (SAO)’s career services for students range from courses designed to equip them with basic career-related skills to targeted training sessions focusing on specific areas such as career planning, a job guide, mock job interviews as well as appropriate business etiquette.
+The SAO also operates career consultation and walk-in CV clinic that offers guidance to individual student on their career interest and values assessment as well as application letters and CVs.
 The SAO has cooperated with various organizations on tailor-made internship programmes designed to maximize experiential learning among participating students.
-The SAO has stepped up its drive to offer an increasing number of internship opportunities, both local and overseas, for students gaining valuable internship experience in Hong Kong and abroad so as to enrich their university experience.
-The design of pre-internship training courses has been enhanced to equip students with the required job skills, interpersonal skills and expected work attitude.
+The SAO has stepped up its drive to offer an increasing number of internship opportunities, both local and offshore, for students gaining valuable internship experience in Hong Kong and abroad so as to enrich their university experience.
+The design of pre-internship training courses has been enhanced to equip students with the required job hunting skills, interpersonal skills and expected work attitude.
 The SAO provides a diverse range of student career services to help prepare them for successful future careers.
 The main goal is to enable students to master different job seeking skills and techniques, and help them set their overall career development direction before graduation.

 The OUHK encourages student activities as an integral part of university life and an enjoyable means to enhance personal growth.
 To support the development of such activities, the University provides financial and other support to student-related activities through the Student Affairs Office.
 In addition to the OUHK Students’ Union, there are currently over 40 University recognized student societies, some are organized specifically for students of the full-time face-to-face undergraduate programmes.
 Students are encouraged to participate in a diverse range of activities, including sports, academic seminars and cultural programmes.